-There are many types of rewards and employee benefits that can be offered as part of an incentive schemes, whether in the form of bonus, time off, work from home days, activity days or prizes, but for them to be effective, it’s vital that targets are clear and realistic.
+There are many types of rewards and employee benefits that can be offered as part of incentive schemes, whether in the form of a bonus, time off, work from home days, activity days or prizes, but for them to be effective, it’s vital that targets are clear and realistic.
 It’s important too to tie incentives in with what your employees actually want.
 It may be useful to carry out a survey to gauge how your employees would like to see the reward programme work.
 This has the added advantage of getting greater engagement from workers when it comes to rolling out the incentive scheme.

-For short term gains in productivity, monetary schemes tend to work best, but for long term, ongoing performance, non-monetary schemes work best.
+For short term gains in productivity, monetary schemes tend to work best, but for the long term, ongoing performance, non-monetary schemes work best.
 Again, this depends on the type of business.
-If there are certain times of year when the business is busier than others, monetary rewards for exceptional performance make more sense than offering extra days off work.
-In recent years, there has been a shift away from monetary schemes towards long term engagement strategies that foster a senses of achievement and unity among staff.
+If there are certain times of the year when the business is busier than others, monetary rewards for exceptional performance make more sense than offering extra days off work.
+In recent years, there has been a shift away from monetary schemes towards long term engagement strategies that foster a sense of achievement and unity among the staff.

 Certain types of rewards work better than others when it comes to specific groups of employees.
 Gift cards, for example, are good for general staff in similar roles.
-Workers tend to remember what they spent it on, compared to a bonus paid directly with salary, which is more likely to disappear in to the household bills budget.
+Workers tend to remember what they spent it on, compared to a bonus paid directly with salary, which is more likely to disappear into the household bills budget.
 For senior roles, especially ‘hard-to-hire’ positions, share schemes work well.
 As these accumulate over time, they can help with staff retention.

 In some organisations, workers with families will be looking for employee benefits that offer a good work-life balance.
 Here, flexible hours or the opportunity to work from home occasionally can be effective incentives.
 Likewise, the latest tech fad, such as phone, or gadget can be a big incentive for businesses with a young worker demographic.